 - Eliminate in full intragroup assets and liabilities, equity, income, expenses and cash flows relating to transactions between entities of the group.
 Entities should also consider the effects for temporary differences.

 The financial statements of the parent and its subsidiaries used in the preparation of the consolidated financial statements must have the same reporting date.
 If subsidiaries have different reporting dates from the parent, additional information and adjustments are required for consolidation purposes.
 The difference between the date of the subsidiary’s financial statements and that of the consolidated financial statements must not be more than 3 months.
 The length of reporting period should also be the same.

 Entities must present NCIs within equity, separately from equity of the owners of the parent.
 Profit or loss and each component of other comprehensive income must be attributed or apportioned between the owners of the parent and NCIs.
 When there is a change in a parent’s ownership interest that do not result in loss of control, the effects are equity transactions.

 When a parent loses control of a subsidiary, it:

 - derecognises the assets, and liabilities of the subsidiary from its consolidated statement of financial position;

 - recognises any investment retained in the former subsidiary at its fair value and subsequently accounts for it in accordance with the relevant IFRSs; and

 - recognises the gain or loss arising from the loss of control.

-An investment entity is defined as an entity that:
+IFRS 10 defines an investment entity as an entity that:

 - obtains funds from one or more investors for the purpose of providing those investors with investment management services;